 "I just kept on trying.
 It's a new art form, you know, and only one or two really know how--" "And you're the best," said Baley somberly.
 "On Solaria everyone is either the only or the best or both."
 "You needn't laugh.
 I've had some of my pedestals on display.
 I've given shows."
 Her chin lifted.
 There was no mistaking her pride.

-phat sometimes and that sigust a little blob of violet.
+She continued, "Let me go on with your portrait."
+Her fingers moved again.

+There were few curves in the light-form that grew under her ministrations.
+It was all sharp angles.
+And the dominant color was blue.
+"That's Earth, somehow," said Gladia, biting her lower lip.
+"I always think of Earth as blue.
+All those people and seeing, seeing, seeing.
+Viewing is more rose.
+How does it seem to you?"
+"Jehoshaphat, I can't picture things as colors."
+"Can't you?" she asked abstractedly.
+"Now you say 'Jehoshaphat' sometimes and that's just a little blob of violet.
 A little sharp blob because it usually comes out ping, like that."
 And the little blob was there, glowing just off-center.
 "And then," she said, "I can finish it like this."
 And a flat, lusterless hollow cube of slate gray sprang up to enclose everything.
 The light within shone through it, but dimmer; imprisoned, somehow.
 Baley felt a sadness at it, as though it were something enclosing him, keeping him from something he wanted.
-He said, 'What's that last?"
+He said, "What's that last?"
 Gladia said, "Why, the walls about you.
 That's what's most in you, the way you can't go outside, the way you have to be inside.
 You are inside there.
 Don't you see?"
 Baley saw and somehow he disapproved.
 He said, "Those walls aren't permanent.
 I've been out today."
 "You have?
 Did you mind?"
 He could not resist a counterdig.
 "The way you mind seeing me.
 You don't like it but you can stand it."
 She looked at him thoughtfully.
 "Do you want to come out now?
 With me?
 For a walk?"
 It was Baley's impulse to say: Jehoshaphat, no.